charypar/monobuild/README.md

 ```

 Monobuild can also print the entire dependency structure including whether the
-dependencies are weak or storng.
+dependencies are weak or strong.
 This is useful when
 [working without a local repo](#working-without-a-local-repository)

 **this flag is not implemented yet**